iai-group/dat640-2025-MusicCRS/simulation/README.md

   * `--no-upload`: Disables uploading the dialogue to the simulation server.
 This is useful for local testing and debugging.
   * `--check-uploads`: Checks the upload status of the simulations.
 This allows you to quickly verify that all simulations have been successfully uploaded.

+You can run and upload simulations as many times as you like, but **only the last upload will be considered in the evaluation**.